 If you have been considering refinancing but are not sure if now is the right time, given the current mortgage rates, we can help.
-In this article, we’ll explain why refinancing at the moment is in your best interest.
+In this article, we’ll explain whether or not refinancing at the moment is in your best interest.

-With historically low mortgage rates over the past year, many homeowners have opted to refinance their mortgages.
-Yet, current mortgage rates are remaining steady and have been projected to increase this year, which is causing many to wonder if they have missed the opportunity to get a lower rate on their home loan.
+With very high mortgage rates over the recent past, many homeowners have hesitated to refinance their mortgages.
+Current mortgage rates have decreased in the past month, though they are expected to cool further into 2024.
+This is causing many to wonder if they may have the opportunity to get a lower rate on their home loan.

 That said, in order for you to make an informed decision, a detailed overview of mortgage refinancing can help.

 In simple terms, refinancing refers to the practice of taking out a new mortgage and using the proceeds to pay off your old one in its entirety.
 You will go through the full borrowing process with your chosen lender, including the credit check, financial history, and employment history, in order to ensure that you have the ability to pay your new mortgage – even if your monthly costs are lower.

 Depending on your financial goals, you may refinance to tap into some of the equity you have built up in your home.
 Or you may refinance in order to secure a new mortgage with a lower interest rate, better payment terms, or take cash out to consolidate debt.
 Whatever the case, know that if you decide to refinance, you will be engaging with a lender for a brand new mortgage.

 When you should refinance depends on your reason for refinancing, which may be because of larger economic or personal economic factors.
 Common larger economic factors include the current state of the economy as a whole, employment, market conditions, and Federal Reserve policies—just to name a few.